The following information provides a brief overview of US naturalization and the US naturalization process.

-Naturalized citizens have nearly all of the same rights and responsibilities as US born citizens, including the access provided by a US passport, the right to vote in elections, and the possibility of being drafted into the military.
+Naturalized citizens have nearly all of the same rights and responsibilities as US born citizens, including the benefits provided by a US passport, the right to vote in elections, and the possibility of being drafted into the military.
 Additionally, children (under 18) of naturalized citizens automatically receive US citizenship through their parents.

 US Naturalization Eligibility

 In order to begin the naturalization process, candidates must meet the following US naturalization requirements.

 - Age Limit: Must be 18 or older (those under 18 may get citizenship through one or both parents).

 - Education & Literacy: Must be able to speak, read, and write basic English.